ZuowenWang0000/GRUBERT-A-GRU-Based-Method-to-Fuse-BERT-Hidden-Layers-for-Twitter-sentiment-analysis/README.md

 For non-Leonhard users please execute the python train.py script.
 Flags are the same as on Leonhard.

-an example for a quick start:
+an example for a quick start on Leonhard:
 ```
 ./train.sh --config config/bert_mix.json --embedding bert_mix --seed 0
 ```